Marketing research process: Steps in the marketing research process

 The first stage in a marketing research project is to define the problem.
 In defining the problem, the researcher should take into account the purpose of the study, relevant background information and all necessary data, and how the information gathered will be used in decision making.
 Problem definition involves discussion with the decision makers, interviews with industry experts, analysis of secondary data, and, perhaps, some qualitative research, such as focus groups.
 Once the problem has been precisely defined, the research can be designed and conducted properly.

 Development of an approach to the problem is the second step.
 This includes formulating an objective or theoretical framework, constructing analytical models, generating research questions, hypotheses, and identifying characteristics or factors that can influence the research design.
 This process is guided by discussions with management and industry experts, case studies and simulations, analysis of secondary data, qualitative research and pragmatic considerations.

 The third step involves the formulation of the research design which is the framework or blueprint for conducting the marketing research project.
 It details the procedures necessary in obtaining the required information, and its purpose is to design a study that will test the hypotheses of interest, determine possible answers to the research questions, and provide the information necessary for decision making.
 Conducting exploratory research, precisely defining the variables, and designing appropriate scales to measure them are also components of the research design.
 The issue on how the data should be obtained from the respondents must be addressed.
 It is also necessary to design a questionnaire and a sampling plan to select respondents for the study.

-Formulating the research design involves the following steps: